mevensson/conways-game-of-life-refactoring/README.md

 >        -q              Quiet mode.
 Only outputs the last step in a simulation.
 Ignores time delay.

-The following set of arguments would result in a 1000 steps simulation, detecting loops of max length 200, with view port size of 70x40, using UTF8 blocks for displaying cells and using a 150 ms delay between each step.
+The following set of arguments would result in a 1000 steps simulation, detecting loops of max length 200, with view port size of 70x40, using UTF8 blocks for displaying cells and using a 150 ms delay between each simulation step.

 >    **`$ java gol.GameOfLife -s 1000 -l 200 -w 70 -h 40 -b -t 150`**